DjangoForAll/Django-Course/Capstone/4_Data_model/Content/Readme.md

 This model should contain:

 - `name`,
-- `kind`: an LSG can be of different type like Gram Panchayat, Municipality etc.,
+- `kind`: an LSG can be of different types like Gram Panchayat, Municipality, etc.,
 - `lsg_body_code`: unique code of the lsg body. refer to the [care repo](https://github.com/coronasafe/care/blob/master/care/users/models.py#L61)

 and will be related to a `district`.